interrogator/corpkit/doc_interrogate.md

 ### Plain text

 Plain text is the simplest kind of search.
 You can either use Regular Expressions or simple search.
-When writing simple queries, you can search for a list of words by entering:
+Lists can be used as queries in either mode.

 > `[cat,dog,fish]`

-Using regular expressions, you could do something more complex, like get both the singular and plural forms:

-> `(cats?|dogs?|fish)`

-This kind of search has drawbacks, though.
+Plain text searching is language independent, but otherwise not very powerful.
 Lemmatisation, for example, will not work very well, because *corpkit* won't know the word classes of the words you're finding.

 ### Tokens

-As with plain text, you can use either a list of a regular expression to match tokens.
+As with plain text, you can use either a list or a regular expression to match tokens.

 An additional option, however, is to *Get n-grams*.
 When this option is selected, you can leave the query blank to get all n-grams, or add a word or regex that must be in the n-gram in order for it to be counted.

-Two extra options appear when ngramming is selected.
-First, you can choose the size of the n-gram.
-Second, you can choose how to treat contractions: you can either split them, so that `I do n't` is a trigram, or leave them unsplit, so that `I don't` is a bigram.
-It's up to you to decide which options yield the most telling results.
+The behaviour is the same as when getting n-grams via trees.

 {{note}} The `Plaintext` and `Tokenise` options are currently functional, but there are currently limited options available for working with them.
 More will be in development, though they in general allow less sophisticated interrogation, and are not a high priorty. {{end}}

-### Plaintext

-You can also search the plain text version of the corpus using simple or regular expression based searches.

-## Special queries

-*corpkit* also has some pre-programmed queries and query parts, based mostly around concepts from systemic-functional grammar.

-### Preset queries
+## Preset queries

-`'Any'` will match any word, tag or function, depending on the search type. `Participants` and `Processes` approximate notions from systemic functional grammar.
+Below the query box, there is a dropdown list of preset queries. `'Any'` will match any word, tag or function, depending on the search type. `Participants` and `Processes` approximate notions from systemic functional grammar.

 {{tip}} One of the first things you might like to do with your data is calculate the total number of tokens in each subcorpus.
 The easiest way to do this is to use the <code>Count tokens</code> option in the <code>Trees</code> search type, and to select <code>Any</code> as the preset query.
 You can then use this data, in combination with a different interrogation, to calculate the relative frequencies of specific words in the corpus.
 See <a href="doc_edit.html"><i>Edit</i></a> for more details.{{end}}

-`Stats` will get the absolute frequencies for different moods and process types.
-It involves many sub-interrogations (for different process types and grammatical moods, mostly), and may take a long time.
+`Stats` will get the absolute frequencies for general features (number of sentences, clauses, tokens) different moods (imperatives, declaratives, interrogatives) and process types (verbal, relational, mental).
+It involves many sub-interrogations, and may take a long time.

-### Wordlists
+## Wordlists

 *corpkit* also ships with a number of different lists of words or dependency roles that can be added into queries.
-The query below will match any of the closed class words in the `CLOSEDCLASS` list:
+The query below will match any of the closed class words in a predefined list of closed-class words, called `CLOSEDCLASS`:

 > `LIST:CLOSEDCLASS`

- You can, for example, enter:

 This can be powerful when used in conjunction with Tregex or dependency queries.
 The query below will get any predicator matching a list of mental processes:

 > `VP <<# /LIST:MENTAL/ $ NP`

+{{tip}} When using special queries inside Tregex queries, always remember to wrap the special query in slashes. <code>"/VB.?/ < /LIST:MENTAL/"</code> will work, but <code>"/VB.?/ < LIST:MENTAL"</code> will not. {{end}}

+These wordlists can be used in various places in *corpkit*.
+If you want to remove closed class words from your n-gram search, you can enter `LIST:CLOSEDCLASS` in the `Blacklist` field.

+#### Creating and modifying wordlists

-If you select `Schemes` &rarr; `Wordlists` from the menu bar, you can define your own wordlists, or edit existing lists, including those outlined in the previous section.
-Simply enter words of interest (or paste them in from another file, one per line), give the list a name, and hit `Store`.
+If you select `Schemes` &rarr; `Wordlists` from the menu bar, you can define your own wordlists, or edit existing lists.
+To make a new list, simply enter words of interest (or paste them in from another file, one per line), give the list a name, and hit `Store`.
 You can then use this wordlist in a query with the  `LIST:NAME` syntax.

-{{tip}} When using special queries inside Tregex queries, always remember to wrap the special query in slashes. <code>"/VB.?/ < /LIST:MENTAL/"</code> will work, but <code>"/VB.?/ < LIST:MENTAL"</code> will not. {{end}}

-### Creating and modifying wordlists

 You can easily select a predefined list, modify and rename it, and access it via `LIST:NAME`.
 The `Get inflections` buttons will help you make queries that match all possible forms of the lemmata of interest.
 You can highlight particular words to get inflections for, or leave the text box unselected in order to inflect every word.